DavesCodeMusings/CloudPi/docs/document-structure.md

 # How the Documentation is Structured
 Life is short.
 Time is a precious commodity.
 I don't want to waste yours with a bunch of extraneous information.
 To that end, the process of going from bare metal Raspberry Pi hardware to a fully funtional system relies heavily on automation.

 Ansible playbooks are provided for nearly every step used in building the system.
 This lets you type a single command to perform several tasks.
 User applications are run using Docker Compose files.
+One command (or a click of the _Deploy Stack_ button in Portainer) can bring up an entire suite of related applications.

 I've also structured the Cloud Pi documentation in a way that gets the important bits up front and lets you know when it's okay to skip steps and what the consequences will be.
 The following is a sample of what it looks like: